 Other statistical methods

 RNA-seq quality metrics and individual gene expression data were analyzed for normality and homogeneity of variance using the Shapiro-Wilk (R stats package v.
 3.3.2) and Levene's tests (R car package v.
 2.1-4), respectively.
 When one or both of these assumptions failed, tests were repeated following log-transformation of the data.
 If assumptions of normality and homogeneity of variance held, a two-way repeated measures ANOVA was performed with the Holm post hoc test (R stats package v.
 3.3.2).
-The main effects model was used for testing preservation group (FR, OH, 18F, 3F, DTAE, DQ, DP and NoD) comparisons if the treatment (PB or Con) interaction term was nonsignificant.
+The main effects model was used for testing preservation group (FR, OH, 18F, 3F, DTAE, DQ, DP, and NoD) comparisons if the treatment (PB or Con) interaction term was nonsignificant.
 If there was a reasonable chance of an interaction (p-value <0.1), a one-way ANOVA was run on each treatment (PB and Con) separately comparing the preservation groups within each condition using the Holm post hoc test.
 Non-normal, heteroscedastic data without preservation group and treatment interactions were analyzed by combining PB and Con data for each preservation group and conducting pairwise Wilcoxon sign rank tests between preservation groups with a Holm correction for multiple comparisons (R stats package v.
 3.3.2).
 If there was a reasonable chance of an interaction (p-value <0.1), the pairwise Wilcoxon sign rank tests was run on paired preservation groups separated by PB and Con using a Holm correction for multiple comparisons.
 Statistically significant effects were identified at p-value <0.05.

 RESULTS